paper-engineer/guides-to-life/docs/index.md

 title: Freedom Highway
 ---

 This is, we'll say, a placeholder front page.
-I'm trying something.
+I'm trying something. so far, the splash page works.

 [If you're looking for the Guides, click here.](https://guides.alwaysdata.net)